hansroland/reflex-dom-inbits/tutorial.md

 **Try it!**

-# Creating Other DOM elements
+# Creating Other DOM Elements

 Till now we used the 2 helper functions *button* and *display* to create DOM elements.
 Reflex has 2 other very frequently used helper functions to create DOM elements: